bitanical/bitanical.github.io/about.md

 ### Is Bitanical Available for Consulting Work?

-Bitanical is focused on building simple products, so I'm not currently available for consulting work.
-If you would like to work with me on a custom project of yours, please contact **Denise Glass** at [Sensory 5](http://sensory5.com) where I work as the CTO and Chief Geek.
+Bitanical is focused on building simple products and not consulting on client work at present.
+If you would like to work with me on a custom project of yours, please contact **Denise Glass** at [Sensory 5](http://sensory5.com/contact/) where I work as the CTO and Chief Geek.

 ### The Bitanical Mission